 Valuable experience can be achieved by attending expedition courses.
 For instance, you could start with our foundational Expedition and Wilderness Medicine courses to get to grips with the basics.
 You’re then able to follow up with a specialised course to hone your skills in a particular environment, like Mountain or Jungle Medicine.

 That said, experience is just part of the puzzle.
 Networking can go a long way to helping you secure your first posting.
 Our courses give you the opportunity not only to meet likeminded medics learning alongside you, but also to engage with our world-class faculty who are always happy to point you in the right direction.

 For unparalleled networking opportunities, we highly recommend attending the annual three day World Extreme Medicine Conference, where you can meet and build valuable relationships with hundreds of extreme medics from around the world.
-You can attend both in person in Edinburgh (UK) or online via our digital conference platform.

 Academic Medical Graduate Courses